All photos by Abdalla F. Hassan

 Having a ruling coalition and an opposition, he adds, "are the two wings of a democratic system."

 Moussa predicts that elections for president, parliament, and municipal councils would end the turmoil and set Egypt on the right track.
 He excuses the heavy-handed measures used by the authorities.
-"This is a transitional period, full of tension and violence which make it necessary for the government to take certain action," he explains.
+"This is a transitional period, full of tension and violence ,which make it necessary for the government to take certain action," he explains.
 "All this should come to an end and will come to an end by bringing Egypt back to a normal situation."

 On January 27 interim president Adli Mansour anointed al-Sisi the highest military rank of field marshal and the Supreme Council of the Armed Forces gave their top commander the green light to run for president.

 "Can al-Sisi unite Egyptians?"
-I ask, seeing how Moussa already assumes him to be the country's next president, even before he announced his intention to seek elected office.
+I ask, seeing how Moussa already assumes him to be the country's next president, even before he announces his intention to seek elected office.
 "This is his main responsibility of course, being a president of all Egyptians.
 He will not repeat the mistake of Mr. Morsi, a president who belonged to and catered to and did not see except his group.
 The attitude of General al-Sisi when he becomes President al-Sisi is to represent all Egyptians, cater to the needs of everybody."

 "There is nothing called Arab Spring," Moussa concludes, "but the movement for change will continue."